Planning an Event

 The Law School is a place for the open exchange and debate of ideas.
 In this spirit, the Law School prefers that LSSO events, especially on-campus events, be made open to all law students.
 Open events must be advertised on the LSA-Orgs listserv sufficiently in advance of the event to give everyone an opportunity to attend.

 Although violation of any University or Law School policy can lead to an organization losing its LSSO status, organizations must be especially careful to abide by the inclusion policy.
 Please note that organizations that provide funding to LSSOs, including LSA and the University (for organizations that are RSOs), may impose additional requirements beyond those stated here regarding the use

 Eligibility for LSSO leadership must also be open to all law students and cannot be limited in any manner.
 Student organizations are strongly encouraged to hold in-person elections.
 Student organizations who do not wish to hold in-person elections should seek permission from LSA prior to holding an election.

-H. Special Events
+I. Special Events

 As a tax-exempt organization under Section 501(c)(3) of the tax code, the University is prohibited from participating in political campaign activities.
 Although the University may, consistent with its purposes, engage in and sponsor debate and discussion of political issues, the support of individual candidates, campaigns or parties is prohibited.

 The University may not endorse any candidates, make donations to any politician’s campaign, issue statements for or against any candidate, or engage in any activity that would either support or oppose any candidate for public office.
 Further, no political fundraising may occur on the University’s campus, in the name of the University, or through the use of University e-mail accounts.
 These prohibitions apply to all campaigns, including those at the federal, state, and local levels.